isolated-tech/vault/Internal/Startups/Voicescri.pt/v2/Voicescript - v2.md

 	2. Check status of Claude Code
 	3. Trigger Pull Requests with latest code changes
 	4. Spawn new conversations with fresh context
 		1. This one may require a multi-agent architecture.
-I imagine a single, parent agent enables us to look into specific conversations
+The top-level agent can:
+			1. Look into specific conversations. i.e. "Check the status of our changes relating to auth"